rsofia/Memorama_Unity/README.md

 # Memorama Unity
-This game was made for a job interview for a game developer job at Murder Pixels.
+This game was made for a job interview for a game developer job at Murder Pixels during my birthday in August 2018.

 Main menu: